maconmagno/22GHz/AGN/Jet-like outflow.md

 # Unresolved Sources

-This is a list of all objects that are unresolved.
-We used a comparison between the peak and integrated flux to determine this.
+This is a list of all objects that have an jet-like shape to their outflow.

 1.
-2.